What is Standard Audit File-Tax (SAF-T)?

 Who will have to be able to produce accounting data in the SAF-T format?

-It has been proposed that the requirement should be applicable to any business with bookkeeping obligations.
-Businesses with less than NOK 5 million in turnover, or fewer than 600 documents a year are exempt from the requirement.
-However, if these businesses have bookkeping information that are electronically available, the requirement will apply to them.
+The requirement will be applicable to any enterprise with bookkeeping obligations who use electronical accounting systems.
+Enterprises with less than NOK 5 million in turnover are exempt from the requirement.
+However, if these enterprises have bookkeping information that are electronically available, the requirement will apply to them.
 It is the system suppliers who must adapt their accounting systems so that the systems can provide the new standard on demand.
+Enterprises with a bookkeeping obligation who have fewer than 600 vouchers a year, and hold their accounts in a text editor or spreadsheet programs are not included in the requirement, because these systems are counted as manual solutions and not an electronical accounting system, ref.
+NBS 6 section 4.

 Will SAF-T replace the tax return reporting?